tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 IANA is requested to allocate a new value in the "TLS ContentType" registry for the ACK message, defined in {{ack-msg}}, with content type 25.
+IANA is requested to reserve the content type range 32-63 so that content types in this range are not allocated.

 IANA is requested to allocate two values in the "TLS Handshake Type" registry, defined in {{!TLS13}}, for RequestConnectionId (TBD), and